SaiPranavReddy/url-shortner/README.md

-# URL Shortner Service
+# URL Shortener Service
-This is is a URK Shortning service designed in Next.js, MongoDB
+This is a URL Shortening service designed in Next.js, MongoDB